 The Navigators is a faith ministry supported by the contributions of individuals and churches.
 Field staff—those directly involved in grassroots ministry—raise their own financial support.

 Our aim is to make a permanent difference in the lives of people around the world.
-Our purpose—To Know Christ and to Make Him Known®—describes the center and direction of the ministry.
+Our purpose—To know Christ, make Him known, and help others do the same™—describes the center and direction of the ministry.
 From the beginning, we have sought not only to reach people for Christ but to equip them so that they, in turn, can help fulfill Christ’s commission to “go and make disciples of all nations” (Matthew 28:19).